-- Apply for readmission to the university through the Office of Admissions by completing the application for readmission, - Write a letter of appeal to the Suspension Review Committee, addressed to the Vice President of Church Relations - O Complete and submit the CLW Suspension Appeal Application and attach copies of documentation from a physician or health care provider (in the event of illness or medical condition), from a parent/guardian (in the event of a death-in-the-family or other family emergency), or other appropriate documentation in support of the appeal request.
+- Apply for readmission to the university through the Office of Admissions by completing the application for readmission, - Write a letter of appeal to the Suspension Review Committee, addressed to the Vice President of Church Relations. - Complete and submit the CLW Suspension Appeal Application and attach copies of documentation from a physician or health care provider (in the event of illness or medical condition), - from a parent/guardian (in the event of inness of medical condition), from a parent/guardian (in the event of a death-in-the-family or other family emergency), or other appropriate documentation in support of the appeal request.